Tff27/tff-blog/README.md

-TFF Blog
+# TFF Blog
 ============

 TFF Blog is my personal blog.
-Build with .net 5 and blazor.
+Build with .net 6 and blazor WebAssembly.

 ## Main Goals
 * Share knowledge about technology with you.